 - 5+ years of battery life

 The ERGL is available in 2 SEPS models, standard and wireless.
 With the standard SEPS, the unit will activate automatically between dawn and dusk with pre-set illumination.
-The wirelessly controlled SEPS allows the unit to be activated remotely via a Handheld Controller.
+The wirelessly-controlled SEPS allows the unit to be activated remotely via the Handheld Controller, with either 900 MHz or 2.4 GHz communication.

 The ERGL fixture is fabricated from corrosion-resistant materials and all exterior surfaces are painted aviation yellow for added protection and visibility.
 Includes high-strength ERGL base plate.
 The 2 ERGL light sources are surrounded by a black faceplate and independent visors to reduce the amount of incident sunlight, thereby maximizing the contrast during the LED on/off cycle.